20 Facts About Aquamarine Gemstones

 Picture of a Aquamarine Round Cut Gemstone from Blog Article: 20 Facts About Aquamarine Gemstones

-If you are looking for a color of the sea gemstone, an aquamarine is the perfect choice.
-Many jewelers design with this gemstone not only because of it's beauty, but durability and its birthstone popularity.
-To better understand the aquamarine gemstone let's take a look at the history behind the blue gem, aquamarines meaning, the stones formation and the gemstones color options.
+If you are looking for a color-of-the-sea gemstone, an aquamarine is the perfect choice.
+Many jewelers design with this gemstone not only because of its beauty, but also its durability and birthstone popularity.

 Argentium® Silver Aquamarine Textured Ring from Blog Article: 20 Facts About Aquamarine Gemstones

-1. The first discovery of the Aquamarine was in Siberia in 1723.
-During that time large crystal deposits were being mined and sent to Western Europe by the end of the 18th century.
+1. The first discovery of the aquamarine was in Siberia in 1723.
+During that time, large crystal deposits were being mined and sent to Western Europe by the end of the 18th century.

 3. The largest known cut aquamarine is called the Dom Pedro aquamarine.
-It was found in the 1980's in Pedra Azul, Minas Gerais, Brazil weighing 4.6 pounds.
+It was found in the 1980s in Pedra Azul, Minas Gerais, Brazil, weighing 4.6 pounds.

 4. It takes millions of years for an aquamarine to form.

 5. Aquamarine gemstones are mostly mined in Brazil.
-They are also found in Madagascar, Mozambique, Nigeria, Pakistan and Zambia.
+They are also found in Madagascar, Mozambique, Nigeria, Pakistan, and Zambia.

-6. The Chemical Formula for an aquamarine gemstone is: Be₃Al₂SiO₆.
+6. The chemical formula for an aquamarine gemstone is: Be₃Al₂SiO₆.

-7. One of the most rare and sought-after aquamarine's is the untreated sea-blue aquamarine.
+7. One of the most rare and sought-after aquamarines is the untreated sea-blue aquamarine.

 9. The coloring of aquamarine gemstones is attributed to trace amounts of ferrous iron.